nleanba/typst-marginalia/lib.typ

   // Same as @note.shift.
   /// -> boolean | auto | "avoid" | "ignore"
   shift: auto,
+  // Will be used to ```typc set``` the text style.
+  /// -> dictionary
+  text-style: (size: 0.85em, style: "normal", weight: "regular"),
+  /// -> dictionary
+  par-style: (spacing: 1.2em, leading: 0.5em, hanging-indent: 0pt),
   /// Pass-through to ```typ #figure()```, but used to adjust the vertical position.
   /// -> length
   gap: 0.55em,